 When I think of my favorite Upscale Drinks, I always envision James Bond sitting in some exotic bar dressed in a tuxedo and sipping a martini, shaken and not stirred of course, while sitting next to a beautiful bombshell.

 Yes, there are very few drinks that conjure up a more upscale drink reference than the martini, but there are a few others as well.
 And that’s what this list of upscale drinks is all about.
-Helping you to not only look sophisticated at that important business brunch or first date, but to actually enjoy the taste of your drink that you just ordered.
+Helping you to not only look sophisticated at that important business brunch or first date, but to actually enjoy the taste of your drink that you just ordered from your friendly bartender.

 This drink will always be the epitome of an “Upscale Drink”.
 It’s timeless and will always look great in your hand whether you’re wearing a $5,000 tuxedo or a faded pair of jeans and a t-shirt.
 It’s a classy drink at it’s finest and for me, it will always be the number one upscale drink.

 A “real” martini is made with gin and a hint of vermouth.
 Basically the martini is simply a socially acceptable shot of gin.
 It just looks a lot better than gin in a shot glass.

 For those of you that don’t like gin, then a vodka martini is a great choice as well.
 Just be sure you order a vodka martini at the bar, because if you just say a martini, you will get gin.

 The Drink: Chill a Martini glass, rim will lemon peel, pour a shot of gin and a splash of vermouth.
 Twist lemon peel over the drink and garnish with an olive.